ropensci/roweb3/content/blog/2022-09-23-launch-champions-program/index.md

 Other Champions activities include options for delivering a talk, writing blog posts and teaching other community members.
 During this stage, Champions will receive personal and group mentorship through meetings with mentors, quarterly cohort calls, Community Manager support, and a dedicated channel on rOpenSci Slack workspace.

 We will provide a $1000 (USD) stipend to the selected community champions.
-We are looking six to nine Champions for this first pilot.
-We expect to co-create the rOpenSci Champion program with the selected applicants and influence future editions with their experience and feedback.
+We are looking for six to nine Champions for this first pilot.
+We expect to co-create the rOpenSci Champions Program with the selected applicants and influence future editions with their experience and feedback.

 We look forward to receiving many applications and are committed to directing non-selected applicants towards other ways in which they can contribute to rOpenSci.
 You can see all details on our [Champions Program webpage](/champions/).